The Not-So-Secret Lives of REAL 'Mormon' Wives - the Eye-Opening New Book From Cedar Fort Publishing & Media - is Now Available for Purchase, Just in Time for Christmas

 Shown below in alphabetical order by last name is a list of the seven other co-authors of The Not-So-Secret Lives of REAL "Mormon" Wives, specifically,

-Ganel-Lyn Condie (a popular motivational speaker, lupus warrior, and mother of two children);
+Ganel-Lyn Condie (a Mental Health Educator, popular motivational speaker, lupus warrior, and mother of two children);

 Kimberly DowDell (a well-known YouTube, Instagram, and TikTok influencer, Down Syndrome advocate, a top Zumba instructor, and mother of four children);